bill6300gp/RaspberryPi-MPD-CharDisplay/README.md

    `./setup.sh`

-   *Note:If the essential Python2 libraries are OK, the script will run automatically when finishing the setup.sh.
+   *Note: If the essential Python2 libraries are OK, the script will run automatically when finishing the setup.sh.

 ---